Residents invited to participate in Shared Micromobility Survey

 The municipality has partnered with United Way and Bird Canada on a more equitable micromobility initiative including Flex Fare Zones and a Community Pricing Program to reduce barriers to access so more people can use e-bike and e-scooter share.

 Flex Fare Zones are where fares are automatically discounted 50 per cent.
 You do not need to register to get this discount.
-Any ride that starts or ends within a Flex-Fare Zone receives an automatic 50 per cent discount—even if you travel outside of the zone during your ride.
-Flex-Fare Zones are shown in the yellow areas in the map.
+Any ride that starts within a Flex-Fare Zone receives an automatic 50 per cent discount—even if you travel outside of the zone during your ride.
+Flex-Fare Zones are shown in the yellow areas in the map below.

 The Community Pricing Program offers enrolled users a 50 per cent discount on up to four rides per day, valid throughout the entire service area—even beyond the Flex-Fare Zones.
 The Community Pricing program is available to low-income users, seniors, veterans, employees of nonprofit & community-based organizations, newcomers and more.